Master KG

-Kgaogelo Moagi (born 31 January 1996), professionally known as Masker KG is a South African DJ, singer and record producer.
+Kgaogelo Moagi (born 31 January 1996), professionally known as Master KG is a South African DJ, singer and record producer.
 Born and raised in Tzaneen, his debut studio album Skeleton Move achieved acclaim including an AFRIMA Award for Best Artist/Group in the African Electro category.
 He is also known as the pioneer of "Bolobedu" dance.

 His second studio album Jerusalema (2020) was released, containing international successful single: "Jerusalema", featuring Nomcebo Zikode and Burna Boy, was certified diamond by FRA and topped Billboard's World Digital Song Sales chart.

 Early life

 Master KG grew up in Calais Village in Limpopo.
 He started experimenting with music beats at the age of thirteen using a computer that his late uncle had bought him.

 Personal life

 Master KG was in a relationship with musician Makhadzi.
 Around early 2022 he re-united the relationship between him and Makhadzi and crowned it up with Kulakwe as they celebrated the Valentine's Day together.
 They split up in 2023.